 ISO – Your camera’s sensitivity to light

-The camera automatically sets the ISO according to light conditions: the brighter the light, the lower the ISO; the lower the light, the higher the ISO.
+When set to Auto, the camera automatically sets the ISO according to light conditions: the brighter the light, the lower the ISO; the lower the light, the higher the ISO.

 Many users prefer to manually adjust the camera’s ISO.
 It gives them more control over the amount of noise that appears in images.